 Paris has some of the finest art galleries and museums in the World, as well as a number of iconic monuments and typically Parisian activities.
 Many of these are the very reason why people visit the French capital.
 As with visiting more than a few museums and monuments in any city, the price of entry tickets soon starts adding up.
 To help keep the cost of visiting Paris down, there are two passes available that I recommend.
-In this post I offer advice and suggestions to help you decide which one to buy: the Paris Pass or the Paris Museum Pass?
+In this post I offer advice and suggestions to help you decide which one to buy: The Paris Pass from Go City and the Paris Museum Pass from the city’s InterMusées association.

-Information in this article was last updated on 28 October 2019
+Information in this article was last checked and/or updated on 9 June 2022

 Paris For Beginners